Rodiewww7801/SwiftCoordinator/README.md

 # SwiftCoordinator

+[...Stil in progress...]
 This is a Swift package with a implementation of the "Coordinator desing pattern".
 One Coordinator for both frameworks SwiftUI and UIKit.
 Used UINavigationStack to manage navigation with converted SwiftUI views to UIHostingController.

 ## Content